mwhatter/OpenPhalanX/README.md

 ## Installation

-To install OpenPhalanx on a Windows host, you will need to execute a PowerShell script called "Deploy_Phalanx_Formation.ps1".
+To install OpenPhalanX on a Windows host, you will need to execute a PowerShell script called "Deploy_Phalanx_Formation.ps1".
 Follow the steps below to install using Visual Studio Code (VSCode):

-1. Clone the OpenPhalanx repository from GitHub to your local machine.
+1. Clone the OpenPhalanX repository from GitHub to your local machine.

 2. Open Visual Studio Code.

-3. Navigate to the OpenPhalanx project directory using the File Explorer in VSCode.
+3. Navigate to the OpenPhalanX project directory using the File Explorer in VSCode.

 4. Locate the script "Deploy_Phalanx_Formation.ps1" using the File Explorer and click on it to open.